nhpkhanh-lk/cubevn.github.io/tutorial-5.md

 ## FormType

-- 前章で作成した、フォーム定義の内容を、FormTypeに切り分けます。
+- Divide contents of Form definition that created in previous chapter in FormType

-- 目的としては、フォームの定義が一箇所に集まっているとメンテナンスが容易になるからです。
+- Purpose is that if definition of Form is collected in one place, Maintenance becomes easy.

-- EC-CUBE 3でフォームを作成する際は、通常本章の方法を用います。
+- When create Form in EC-CUBE 3, normally use method of this chapter.

-### 本章メニュー
+### Menu of this chapter

-- 本章では以下を行います。
+- In this chapter, conduct the following part

-    1. FormTypeファイルの作成します。
+    1. Create FormType file

-    1. バリデーションの定義方法を説明します。
+    1. Explain definition method of Validation

-    1. FormTypeをコントローラーから利用するために、サービスプロバイダへの登録方法を説明します。
+    1. Explain about registration method to Service Provider in order to use FormType from Controller.

-    1. コントローラーメソッドにRequestを渡す方法を説明します。
+    1. Explain about method of transferring Request for Controller method.

-    1. ビルダーからFormTypeファイルを用い、フォームオブジェクトを作成する方法を説明します。
+    1. Explain about method that use FormType file from Builder to create Form Object

-    1. Requestとフォームオブジェクトの連携を説明します。
+    1. Explain about connection of Request and Form Object

-    1. バリデーションの判定方法を説明します。
+    1. Explain about judgement method of Validation

-    1. バリデーション機構の簡単な説明を行います。
+    1. Explain in brief about Validation mechanism

-    1. Twigファイルの修正します。
+    1. Modify Twig file

-    1. Twigファイルでの判定方法を説明します。
+    1. Explain about judgement in Twig file

-    1. Twigファイルの判定による表示内容の変更方法を説明します。
+    1. Explain about the change method of the display contents based on judgement of Twig file

-### FormTypeの作成
+### Creation of FormType

-#### ファイルの作成
+#### Creation of File

-- 以下にFormTypeが保存されています。
+- FormType is saved in below

 1. /src/Eccube/Form/Type/Front
     - 「Type」フォルダまでは、「管理画面」「ユーザー画面」共通です
       1. 管理画面 : Admin
       1. ユーザー画面 : Front

-#### ファイルのリネーム
+#### Rename file

-- 次にCrudType.phpを作成します。
+- •	Next, create CrudType.php

-- ContactType.phpをコピー、リネームします。
+- •	Copy ContactType.php, rename

-    - **CrudType.php**( 中身はContactType.phpのコピー )
+    - **CrudType.php**(contents will copy ContactType.php)

 <script src="http://gist-it.appspot.com/https://github.com/EC-CUBE/ec-cube.github.io/blob/master/Source/tutorial_5/CrudType_before.php"></script>